ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 * modified dataseries 638

-*CHECK* new data series medY I have two values for 2001, none for 2000, I put 0 for 2000 (transformed 2001 in 2000) OK ?
+>*CHECK* new data series medY I have two values for 2001, none for 2000, I put 0 for 2000 (transformed 2001 in 2000) OK ?
-=> ANSWER : no don't add a line for 2000 DELETE THE LINE
+>> ANSWER : no don't add a line for 2000 DELETE THE LINE

 *CHECK* remove data with delete this line or keep value ?
 Answer remove